 61. Rights to water for extinguishing fires and for practice, etc.

-The Authority, the officers and members of brigades and any brigade registered under this Act shall have the use of all water mains, fire hydrants, water plugs, valves, and pipes vested in or belonging to any water supply authority and of all water therein or in any well or tank, free of charge, for the purpose of extinguishing any fire or confining or ending a hazardous material incident, or for the purpose of drills, competitions, and practice conducted under the authority of the Authority.
+The FES Commissioner , the officers and members of brigades and any brigade registered under this Act shall have the use of all water mains, fire hydrants, water plugs, valves, and pipes vested in or belonging to any water supply authority and of all water therein or in any well or tank, free of charge, for the purpose of extinguishing any fire or confining or ending a hazardous material incident, or for the purpose of drills, competitions, and practice conducted under the authority of the FES Commissioner.

 [Section 61 amended by No. 52 of 1994 s.
 29; No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

 [62.
 Deleted by No. 42 of 2002 s.
 24.]